Star Walkers is a fun way to promote walking to school whilst teaching children to recognise constellations.

 - You can try the scheme with one class or year at a time or for the whole school.

-- It takes a minimum of 33 days to complete all four constellations, ie just over six school weeks.4
+- It takes a minimum of 24 days to complete all four constellations, ie just under 5 school weeks.

 - Counts towards Modeshift STARS accreditation.